• Wellsprings is a natural hot springs spa near the Ashland downtown

 Development: Olympic-size pool, public hot tub, private tubs, sauna, steam room

-Clothing: Required before 8 pm or the dark (whichever is earlier)
+Clothing: Required until 8 pm or sunset (whichever is earlier)

 Amenities & Services: Café, spa treatments, massage, cultural events, swimming classes